pjssilva/NLPModelsAlgencan.jl/README.md

 ## Status

 At this point this is alpha software.
 From version v0.2.0 on, the code will work only with Julia 1.0 or later.
-If you need to run Algencan.jl with the old Julia 0.6, please install the version v0.1.x.
+If you need to run NLPModelsAlgencan.jl with the old Julia 0.6, please install the version v0.1.x.

 ## Installation

+We have not registered the NLPModelsAlgencan.jl package yet.
+Hence, to add it you will need to give the full URL to the github directory.
+See examples below.

 There are three main modes of installation, depending on how you want to compile Algencan.